John H. Smythe: Wilmington and Liberia

 In Wilmington, Smythe was politically active.
 He was a member of the State Constitutional Convention in 1875 and supported the Republican Party, campaigning for Ulysses S. Grant and Rutherford B. Hayes in their presidential campaigns.
 He became acquainted with a man named Adam Empie, and through him to Senator Matthew W. Ransom, who in 1878 recommended Smythe to Secretary of State William M. Evarts to the position of United States Ambassador to Liberia.
 Smythe's appointment was also supported by Frederick Douglass and Blanche K. Bruce and he received the appointment on May 23, 1878.
 He was recalled by President James A. Garfield and reappointed by President Chester A. Arthur on April 12, 1882.
 During his terms, he also had charge of the German Consulate at Monrovia for six months, and for a short time the Belgian Consulate.
-He also represented the King of Norway and Sweden, Oscar II of Sweden, on the request of the minister from the Union of Sweden and Norway to the United States, Carl Lewenhaupt.
+He also represented the King of Sweden and Norway, Oscar II of Sweden, on the request of the minister from the Union of Sweden and Norway to the United States, Carl Lewenhaupt.
 In Africa, he hired natives to their countries to posts of consuls and consular agents in Africa, creating good relations between the nations of West Central Africa and the United States.
 He was given an honorary LL.
 D. by the board of trustees at Liberia College, and was appointed knight commander of the Liberian Humane Order of African Redemption by Liberian president Hilary R. W. Johnson on December 28, 1885.
 Smythe was recalled by President Grover Cleveland on March 25, 1885, and returned to Washington DC to practice law.